-From 1 October 2019, travellers must have an ETA to travel to New Zealand.
+From 1 October 2019, travellers must have an ETA (NZeTA) to travel to New Zealand.

-New Zealand have recently announced plans to introduce an ETA (Electronic Travel Authority) for travellers wishing to enter the country.
+New Zealand have announced plans to introduce an ETA (Electronic Travel Authority) for travellers wishing to enter the country.

 “The Electronic Travel Authority (ETA) will improve the way travellers are assessed before they arrive in New Zealand.
 It will also help reduce the time needed for border clearance and strengthen border security.”New Zealand Immigration

 British Citizen passport holders, cruising or flying into New Zealand on or after the 1st October 2019, will need to obtain an NZeTA.
 This is an Electronic Travel Authority which will be valid for two years and allow multiple entries of up to 3 months (6 months for British Citizens).

-The ETA will bring a number of benefits to travellers, carriers and New Zealand’s borders, by ensuring faster and better facilitation for an increasing number of visitors.
+The NZeTA will bring a number of benefits to travellers, carriers and New Zealand’s borders, by ensuring faster and better facilitation for an increasing number of visitors.
 These benefits include: